 Stella Skeining, Labeling, Shipping

-A high school senior thrilled with small business opportunity Stella ensures efficiency and consistency in our labeling and skeining prior to shipping.
-Her hands are usually involved in spinning and drying the finished yarn and her careful and loving touch is involved in every order.
+A freshman computer engineering student at UMBC thrilled with small business opportunity Stella ensures efficiency and consistency in our labeling and skeining prior to shipping.
+Her hands are usually involved in spinning and drying the finished yarn and her careful and loving touch has been involved in almost every order over the years.

 Graysie Marketing, Web Design and Photography